ulelab/interstasis-paper/README.md

   - Assessing whether CLIP crosslinks are more likely to fall in k-mers when they have relatively high or low GeRM scores.
 Used to identify RBPs that prefer to bind to motifs in multivalent contexts (these datasets are subsequently used to look at binding in GeRM - subtypes).
 - crosslinks_within_germs_clusters.r
   - Looking at enrichments of CLIP crosslinks within different GeRM regions relative to the rest of the CDS, then plotting heatmaps.
-- WHERE IS THE TRA2B iCLIP ANALYSIS?
-- WHERE IS THE VASTDB CODE?
 ## Transcriptomics
 - deseq_ppig_3prime_end.r
   - Perform DESeq2 analysis on the 3’ end data from PPIG overexpression timecourse.
 Write out summary tables.